ahmedwael19/Room-and-Time-Scheduler-using-CSP/README.md

 - This was done for 12 times only, as more than that will not be applicable with the university current number of rooms.
 - As expected, our solution is tending to be an exponentially increasing, therefore, we can estimate the time complexity as $Օ(2**n )$ , where ​ n is the number of courses per major.
 - This is a rough estimation that can be not entirely true if we were able to solve the problem on a larger number of variables.

 ![analysis](https://i.ibb.co/HC6G0m2/b.png)

-# You can find more details in the report.
+# All the code is in the notebook and you can find more details in the report.